mattcroat/joy-of-code/posts/learn-svelte/learn-svelte.md

 **Effects should be a last resort** when you have to synchronize with an external system that doesn't understand Svelte's reactivity.
 They should only be used for side-effects like fetching data from an API, or working with the DOM directly.

-In this example, we're using the Pokemon API and `getAbortSignal` from Svelte to avoid making a bunch of requests when doing a search:
+In this example, we're using the Pokemon API and `getAbortSignal` from Svelte to avoid making a bunch of requests when searching for a Pokemon:

 ```svelte:App.svelte {17-21}
 <script lang="ts">